-Depending on the impact on system and application availability, upgrades can be classified in one of these ways:
+Depending on the impact on system and application availability, upgrades can be classified as follows:

-Concurrent
+► Concurrent:

 In general, concurrency addresses the continuity of operations of the hardware part of an upgrade, for instance, whether a server (as a box) is required to be switched off during the upgrade.
-For details, see 9.2, "Concurrent upgrades" on page 281.
+For details, see 9.2, "Concurrent upgrades" on page 295.

-► Non-concurrent
+► Non-concurrent:

-This type of upgrade requires stopping the hardware system.
-Examples of these upgrades include a model upgrade from an M05 model to the M10 model, and physical memory capacity upgrades.
+This type of upgrade requires stopping the system (HW).
+Examples of such upgrades include model upgrades from any M15, M32, M49, M66 models to the M80 model, certain physical memory capacity upgrades, and adding I/O cages.

-► Disruptive
+► Disruptive:

-An upgrade is disruptive when the resources that are added to an operating system image require that the operating system is recycled to configure the newly added resources.
+An upgrade is disruptive when resources added to an operating system image require that the operating system be recycled to configure the newly added resources.

-► Nondisruptive
+► Nondisruptive:

-Nondisruptive upgrades do not require that you restart the software that is running or the operating system for the upgrade to take effect.
+Nondisruptive upgrades do not require the running software or operating system to be restarted for the upgrade to take effect.
 Thus, even concurrent upgrades can be disruptive to those operating systems or programs that do not support the upgrades while at the same time being nondisruptive to others.
-For details, see 9.8, "Nondisruptive upgrades" on page 312.
+For details, see 9.8, "Nondisruptive upgrades" on page 327.

-9.1.1 Terminology related to CoD for the System z114 CPC
+Terminology related to CoD for System z196 servers

-Table 9-1 briefly describes the most frequently used terms that relate to Capacity on Demand for z114 CPCs.
+Table 9-1 lists the most frequently used terms related to Capacity on Demand for z196 servers.